n0rthface43/Ball/_posts/2024-01-22-Caseanalyse-Brentford-set-pieces.md

 ------------
 ### A game analysis of Brentfords set pieces
 ------------
 Brentford are known for being very good at set pieces.
 They are innovative in their use of data and analytics and create a lot of goals and scoring chances.
 How good are they compared to the rest of the Premier League?
 And what is behind their high creation of chances ang goals from this set-pieces?
-I've tried to find answers to these two questions.
+In this article I will try to find answer to these two questions.
 To answer the latter, I've looked at Brentford's set pieces in the match against Nottingham Forest on January 20.
-I've chosen to limit my research to offensive free kicks and corners.
+I've limited my research to offensive free kicks and corners.

 #### How good are Brentford at set pieces?
 ![figur-a](https://github.com/n0rthface43/Ball/assets/157420543/fc6bc51d-3ac0-428b-a3c3-a2045801940f)

 Figure-a.
 XgSP shows the xG from set pieces for each of the teams (including penalties).
-The data is taken from Xg-score.
+The data is taken from [xgscore](https://xgscore.io/xg-statistics/epl).

 The short answer is that Brentford are the fourth best team in the Premier League at set pieces.
 As of January 24, 2024 they are fourth in the Premier League for xG (expected goals) table for set pieces.
 Here, penalty kicks are included in the xG of 11.7.
 Brentford has been awarded 3 penalties so far this season.
 There have been 55 penalty kicks awarded in PL so far this season.